Updated 1 March 2021

 I have decided to withdraw from Study Abroad, are other international opportunities available?

-The study abroad team are working with our partners to expand the number of summer school and other short term opportunities available in summer 2021.
-We will provide more information in autumn 2020 on the VLE and run information events during semester 1.
+The study abroad team are working with our partners to expand the number of summer school and other short-term opportunities available in summer 2021.
+This information can also be found in the Study Abroad area of the Minerva VLE.